 In Florida, as well as in other states, the state’s employment law actually begins before you even hire an employee.
-As an employer, you will want start by obtaining workers’ compensation insurance, and setting up an employer payroll tax account with the state.
+As an employer, you will want to start by obtaining workers’ compensation insurance and setting up an employer payroll tax account with the state.

 Contractual work will play a huge role in this process as you will need to keep paperwork on every employee who signs onto the company, including paystubs and wage notice.
 Providing benefits that comply with state and federal law, having a safe workplace and not and creating a system for enough paid time off are a few more of the issues employment law deals with.